Technical terms, terms used to describe religious ideas, and jargon used by religious groups.

 Jehovah.
 A name for God probably invented by a Catholic monk named Raymundus (Ramón Martí) in about AD1270.
 He erroneously added the vowels of "Adonai" (Hebrew for "Lord") to YHWH, the Hebrew name for God (meaning "I AM").
 Wikipedia: Today this transcription [Jehovah] is generally recognized as mistaken ... most scholars recognise Jehovah to be “grammatically impossible”.
-Jehovah's Witnesses wrongly claim that Jehovah is the only true and correct name of God - a ridiculous claim considering the origin of the name, even without the better understanding of Hebrew vowels we now have.
-(BTW, take a look at where the Jehovah's Witnesses' name came from.)
+Jehovah's Witnesses wrongly claim that Jehovah is the only true and correct name of God – a ridiculous claim considering the origin of the name, even without the better understanding of Hebrew vowels we now have.
+(BTW, take a look in the JW listing at where the Jehovah's Witnesses' name came from.)

 Law of non-contradiction.
 The law of non-contradiction states that something cannot both exist and not exist at the same time and in the same sense.
 Something cannot be both true and false at the same time and in the same sense.
 A statement and its denial cannot both be true at the same time in the same sense.
 Aristotle put it this way: "One cannot say of something that it is and that it is not in the same respect and at the same time."
 This is important because Jesus Christ said "I am the Way, the Truth and the Life.
 No one comes to the Father except through me."
 (John 14:6.)
 All other religions say that Jesus is not the only way to God, which is one example which shows pluralism is wrong – if Christianity is right, all other religions are wrong (or simply not enough), whereas if Christianity is wrong pluralism is disproven straight away (since we would have at least one wrong religion straight off).